Ahmed-Nirzar/C-_Primer/Chapter_2/README.md

 `exp15.cpp -`  We indicate each pointer level by its own *.
 `exp16.md - `  `Exercise 2.1` What are the differences between int, long, long long, and short?
 Between an unsigned and a signed type?
 Between a float and a double?
 `exp17.md - `  `Exercise 2.2` To calculate a mortgage payment, what types would you use for the rate, principal, and payment?
 Explain why you selected each type.
 `exp18.md - `  `Exercise 2.5` Determine the type of each of the following literals.
-Explain the differences among the literals in each of the four examples:
+Explain the differences among the literals in each of the four examples:
 (a) ’a’, L’a’, "a", L"a"
 (b) 10, 10u, 10L, 10uL, 012, 0xC
 (c) 3.14, 3.14f, 3.14L